dstackai/dstack/docs/tutorials/tensorboard.md

-# TensorBoard
+# Track experiments with TensorBoard

-This example demonstrates how to use TensorBoard with `dstack` to track experiment metrics.
+This tutorial demonstrates how to use TensorBoard with `dstack` to track experiment metrics.

 !!! info "NOTE:"
     The source code of this example is available in the [Playground](../playground.md).